executors/executors/wording_front_matter.md

 }
 ```

-Our example `bulk_execute` implementation executes "eagerly" and blocks its
+`simd_executor`'s particular `bulk_execute` implementation executes "eagerly",
-caller.
-As `my_for_each` demonstrates, unlike `execute`, `bulk_execute` is an
+but `bulk_execute`'s semantics do not require it.
+As `my_for_each` demonstrates, unlike
-example of a "lazy" operation whose execution may be optionally postponed.
-The
+`execute`, `bulk_execute` is an example of a "lazy" operation whose execution
-token this `bulk_execute` returns is an example of a sender a client may use to
+may be optionally postponed.
+The token this `bulk_execute` returns is an
+example of a sender a client may use to initiate execution or otherwise
+interact with the work.
+For example, calling `sync_wait` on the sender
+ensures that the bulk work completes before the caller continues.
+Senders
-initiate execution.
-Lazy execution via senders and receivers is the subject of
-the next section.
+and receivers are the subject of the next section.

 ## Senders and Receivers Represent Work

 The `executor` concept addresses a basic need of executing a single operation
 in a specified execution context.
-The expressive power of `executor` is rather
+The expressive power of `executor` is
 limited, however: since `execute` returns `void` instead of a handle to the
 just-scheduled work, the `executor` abstraction gives no generic way to chain
 operations and thereby propagate values, errors, and cancellation signals
-downstream; no way to handle scheduling errors ocurring between when work
+downstream; no way to handle scheduling errors occurring between when work
 submission and execution; and no convenient way to control the allocation and
 lifetime of state associated with an operation.

 Without such controls, it is not possible to define Generic (in the Stepanov
 sense) asynchronous algorithms that compose efficiently with sensible
 default implementations.
 To fill this gap, this paper proposes two related
-abstractions, `sender` and `receiver`, which will be described later.
+abstractions, `sender` and `receiver`, concretely motivated below.

 ### Generic async algorithm example: `retry`

-`retry` is an example of the kind of Generic algorithm sender/receiver enables.
+For example, `retry` is the kind of Generic algorithm sender/receiver enables.
-It has very simple semantics: schedule work on an execution context; if the
+It has simple semantics: schedule work on an execution context; if the
 execution succeeds, done; otherwise, if the user requests cancellation, done;
-otherwise, if a scheduling error occurs, retry the work.
+otherwise, if a scheduling error occurs, try again.

 ```P0443
 template<invocable Fn>